Whole of life insurance

 What is whole of life insurance?

-Whole of life insurance – sometimes called whole of life assurance – is a type of policy that guarantees an insurance provider will pay out a lump sum to your family when you die, whenever that might be.
-It does what it says on the tin and covers the whole of your life, provided you’ve continued to pay your premiums.
+Whole of life insurance cover – often called whole of life assurance – is a type of life insurance policy that will pay out a lump sum to your family when you die.

 How does a whole of life policy work?